ValentinHG321/PickAndPlace-project/README.md

 Changes:
 In version 1 - reading\output only in console.
 In version 2 - its creating .txt file for output.
-In version 3.2 - some bug fixes.
+In version 3.2 - bug fixes.
 <pre>